-Modul B at the end of [UC]2 Phase I and yet not at the end
+Modul B at the end of [UC]2 Phase 1 with continuation in sight

 Module B (3DO) presented itself impressively at the end of May at the final meeting of the BMBF Programme Urban Climate Under Change [UC]2 at the Kleinhuis Hotel Baseler Hof in Hamburg.
 With more than 80 participants, the final meeting was well attended.

-The presentation period of Module B ended with an outlook at Phase II of Urban Climate Under Change, which had meanwhile been announced by the BMBF.
-With a new name (3DO+M), a slightly different composition and an adjusted content according to the goals of Phase II, Module B will be involved in [UC]2 for another three years.
+The presentation period of Module B ended with an outlook at Phase 2 of Urban Climate Under Change, which had meanwhile been announced by the BMBF.
+With a new name (3DO+M), a slightly different composition and an adjusted content according to the goals of Phase 2, Module B will be involved in [UC]2 for another three years.

 |Photo of the participants of the final meeting of [UC]2 Phase 1 in Hamburg. © Fachgebiet Klimatologie Technische Universität Berlin 2019|

 |Measuring turbulence at a model of Berlin Steglitz (1:500) in the wind tunnel of the University Hamburg. © Fachgebiet Klimatologie Technische Universität Berlin 2019||Prof. Dieter Scherer (programme co-ordinator and co-ordinator of Module B ) serving as obstacle in the wind tunnel. © Fachgebiet Klimatologie Technische Universität Berlin 2019|